jjtobin/auto_selfcal/docs/index.rst

 .. code-block:: bash

    git clone https://github.com/jjtobin/auto_selfcal.git

    cd </path/to/pipeline/calibrated/*_targets.ms/files>

    casa -c </path/to/auto_selfcal>/bin/auto_selfcal.py

-Or to install into an Anaconda environment and run from a directory where pipeline-calibrated *_targets.ms files exist:
+Or to install into an existing Python environment (note that a Python version for which CASA is `available <https://casadocs.readthedocs.io/en/v6.7.0/notebooks/introduction.html#Compatibility>`_ is required) and run from a directory where pipeline-calibrated \*_targets.ms files exist:

 .. code-block:: bash